 Section 2.
 There shall be a maximum of one (1) light duty position at a time unless otherwise approved by the Fire Chief or designee.
-This position shall not affect the minimum staffing requirements of the Department, as determined by the Fire Chief or designee.
+This position shall not affect the minimum staffing requirements of the Department, as set forth in Article 13.
 The employee shall be assigned non-combat duty in such areas as Fire Prevention, Training, or as determined by the Chief or designee.
 Light duty work shall be performed on a five (5) day, eight (8) hours per day schedule, during normal administrative hours.
 Other work schedules may be arranged by mutual agreement between the employee and the Fire Chief or designee.